 5.18 Support for UE positioning based on a ML Model at the LMF

+5.18.0 General

 The LMF may calculate the UE location and estimate the achieved accuracy by using LMF-based AI/ML Positioning.
-When receiving the request for a UE location, the LMF selects an appropriate positioning method as described in clause 5.2 to determine the result of the positioning.
+When receiving the request from AMF for determining a UE location, the LMF selects an appropriate positioning method as described in clause 5.2 to determine the result of the positioning.
 The result of the positioning may be calculated by using LMF-based AI/ML Positioning ML model supported by LMF.
 The LMF collects input data from UE or NG-RAN for the LMF-based AI/ML Positioning to perform location calculation and provide the location to the consumer.

-NOTE: Whether to select LMF-based AI/ML Positioning for location result calculation is determined by LMF.
+NOTE 1: Whether to select LMF-based AI/ML Positioning for location result calculation is determined by LMF.

+NOTE 2: The specific measurement data collected by LMF from UE and NG-RAN for LMF-based AI/ML Positioning are in the scope of RAN specifications and not in the scope of this specification.

 Editor's note: What input data collected from UE and NG-RAN to LMF for LMF-based AI/ML Positioning will be determined by RAN WG1.
 How to collect the input data for LMF-based AI/ML Positioning calculation need coordination with RAN WGs.

-The ML model that is used for LMF-based AI/ML Positioning in LMF may be trained by LMF.
-The trigger for data collection and model training in LMF is up to implementation.
-LMF collects input data from UE for ML model training is described in clause 6.22.2.
-The LMF collects input data from NG-RAN for ML model training is described in clause 6.22.3.
+The ML model that is used for LMF-based AI/ML Positioning may be trained by LMF.
+The trigger for data collection for model training in LMF is up to implementation.
+LMF collects input data from UE for ML model training as described in clause 6.22.2.
+The LMF collects input data from NG-RAN for ML model training as described in clause 6.22.3.

 The LMF may also request a trained ML model for LMF-based AI/ML Positioning from NWDAF containing MTLF as described in clause 6.22.5.
 The LMF discovers a suitable NWDAF containing MTLF via NRF as described in clause 5.2 of TS 23.288 [37] with the following considerations:

-- The Notification Target Address to receive the ML Model, the positioning case information, and the Target of ML Model Reporting set to any UE.
+The LMF may provide the positioning case information.

+the LMF provides an Area of Interest, and may provide the ML Model Interoperability indicator to discover an NWDAF that can provide an AI/ML Model that the LMF can run.

+The LMF may requests a NWDAF with ML Model accuracy checking capability to be able to report to LMF that the model is degraded (i.e. for ML model performance monitoring).

+NOTE 3: Other NWDAF discovery parameters listed in clause 5.2 of TS 23.288 [37] such as Analytics ID, FL capability type and related time period, S-NSSAI or any roaming capabilities are not included by LMF.

+Editor's Note: The types of LMF-based AI/ML positioning model (e.g., per positioning case) is FFS, which needs to be coordinated with RAN WGs.

+The LMF requests the NWDAF containing MTLF to provide an ML Model for LMF-based AI/ML Positioning as described in clause 6.2A of TS 23.288 [37] with the following considerations:

+- The LMF provides the following input parameters in the Nnwdaf_MLModelProvision_Subscribe or Nnwdaf_MLModelInfo_Request:

+- LMF-based AI/ML positioning indication.

+- Optionally, Vendor ID, ML Model Filter Information (e.g. Area of Interest), Positioning case information, Target of ML Model Reporting, ML Model Target Period, Time when model is needed, Inference Input Data information and ML Model Monitoring Information.

-- If vendor specific information is needed to allow running the ML Model, then the ML Model Interoperability Information,
+- If vendor specific information is needed to allow running the ML Model, then the ML Model Interoperability Information.

-- If the LMF supports multiple AI/ML Models, the support for multiple AI/ML Models, optionally with the maximum number of ML Models.
+- If the LMF supports multiple AI/ML Models, indication of supporting for multiple ML Models, optionally with Number of ML Models and Accuracy level(s) of Interest.